ariley215/reading-notes/AZ-204/Module-9.md

 By using the Azure Blob Storage client library, you can effectively interact with Azure Blob Storage and perform various operations on blobs and containers within your storage account.

-## Create a Client Object

-Working with Azure resources using the Azure SDK begins with creating a client object.
-This section focuses on creating client objects to interact with storage accounts, containers, and blobs in the storage service.

 ## Creating a BlobServiceClient Object

 To interact with resources at the storage account level, you need to create a BlobServiceClient object.
 The BlobServiceClient provides methods to retrieve and configure account properties, as well as list, create, and delete containers within the storage account.